music-suite/music-suite/src/User-Guide.md

 c |> d |> e
 ```

-While most simple music files contains only a single expression, it is also possible to write music files in [declaration style](http://www.haskell.org/haskellwiki/Declaration_vs._expression_style).

-In this case you can provide an arbitrary number of top-level declarations, including type, class and instance declarations.
+While most simple music files contains only a single expression, it is also possible to write music files in [declaration style][declaration-style].
+In this style you can provide an arbitrary number of top-level declarations, including type, class and instance declarations.
 You must provide a single top-level declaration called `example` which takes the place of the top-level music expression.

 ```music+haskell
 data Foo = Foo